runelite/plugin-hub/README.md

 We recommend [IntelliJ Idea Community Edition](https://www.jetbrains.com/idea/download/) as well as Java 11.
 You can either have
 IntelliJ install Java (select `Eclipse Temurin`) or download it from https://adoptium.net/temurin/releases/.
 You must also have a GitHub account.

+## Contribute to existing plugins

+We recommend contributing to existing plugins if the author(s) are accepting contributions, and the feature you want to add fits well into the plugin, to avoid fragmentation of plugin ecosystem.
+Reducing plugin fragmentation helps users discover features more easily, and helps us review changes in a more timely manner.

+You may contribute to existing plugins by selecting the plugin from https://runelite.net/plugin-hub, navigating to the plugin's GitHub repository by following the "Report an issue" link, and then following the "Create new plugins" section below from step 3.

 ## Creating new plugins
  1. Generate your own repository from the [plugin template](https://github.com/runelite/example-plugin/generate) link.
     Alternatively, you may use the `create_new_plugin.py` script provided in this repository to generate a new plugin project.